 [Section 31F inserted by No. 42 of 2004 s.
 21.]

 31G.
-Subsequent injuries
+Further loss of use of part or faculty of body due to subsequent injury, compensation for

 (1) In this section —

 impairment includes a loss of full and efficient use of a part or faculty of the body to which the provisions of Division 2 apply.